i-witness/heroku-server/README.md

-# README: _iWitness project_
+# README

 This repository contains both code (for the server) and documentation (for the entire project).
-Visit https://iwitness-app.herokuapp.com/ for the server (i.e. website).
+Server is live at https://iwitness-app.herokuapp.com/.
 See [iCloud](https://www.icloud.com/shortcuts/0265ae8b9bcc4dfd9b5b7ff59f58b212) for the current verion of the iOS shortcut.
-_Note:_ since both the shortcut and server are under constant developent, this shortcut may or may not work properly.
+_Note:_ this is under development and therefore not yet stable.

 ## Technical documentation